 If you’ve enjoyed this article and would like to receive my free relationship advice newsletter, don’t forget to sign up for my monthly Relationship Help tips.

-For a comprehensive guide on how to make rewarding sex and passion a regular part of your marriage/relationship, check out my workbook: Keep the Fires of Passion Burning.
+For a comprehensive guide on how to make rewarding sex and passion a regular part of your marriage/relationship, check out my workbook: How to Spice Up Your Relationship.

 Until next time,

 Dr. Rich Nicastro